jsf3467v/causal-inference-nhanes/README.md

 Six cycles of NHANES (2007-2018), linked to mortality records through 2019, were used to address two questions.
 Act 1 predicts mortality based on baseline traits.
 Act 2 assesses whether meeting the aerobic activity guideline reduces five-year mortality, distinguishing the effect of activity from other differences between active and inactive individuals.

 Meeting the guideline correlates with a 3.3 percentage point reduction in five-year mortality risk (weighted ATT -0.0329, 95% CI -0.041 to -0.025).
-This finding is consistent across matching and weighting methods, remains robust after positive and negative controls, a reverse-causation washout, and a mediator check, and is supported by an E-value of 2.9.
+This finding is consistent across matching and weighting methods, and remains robust after positive and negative controls.
+A reverse-causation washout, and a mediator check is supported by an E-value of 2.9.
 It is presented as an upper bound on the potential benefit rather than a definitive causal figure, as the washout indicates that about a third of the effect may be due to reverse causation.

 ![Covariate balance before and after weighting](figures/love_weighting.png)

 ## Summary

-- **Question.** Whether adults aged 40 and older who meet the aerobic activity guideline have a lower death rate compared to those who do not, and to what extent this difference is due to the activity itself versus their prior health.
+- **Question.** Whether adults aged 40 and older who meet the aerobic activity guideline have a lower death rate compared to those who do not.
+To what extent is the difference due to the activity itself versus their prior health.